rzuberi/cell-SCT/journal.md

 - I worked on the presentation but need to do a lot more tomorrow morning.
 I want to have supporting images to show, for example, how CellPose2 works to create a segmentation model, how I get the crops with the diagonals, how the classification rules work etc. It is on Google Slides.
 - DataSpell crashed a few times in a row because of a lack of memory in the PC, I had to restart it but no data/code was lost.
 It was probably due to being on all night and that I made it generate so many images in one go.
 Works fine now.

+### Wednesday 20/07/22
+- I worked on the presentation the entire day, and then I presented.
+- For my presentation, I got some good feedback such as: do not go down the road of testing out different architectures just choose ones, soften the training data classification rules, make the final classification a mask to add on top of the original cell micrograph with the segmentation mask.

+### Thursday 21/07/22
+- Following the advice I was given yesterday, I worked on trying to implement the Google LeNet CNN architecture.
+I'm trying to transform my data to be padded so that all images are of the same size but it is not working yet.

 ## TODOs
 - Classification parts of omero_setup notebook belong in their own notebook in the classification directory
 - Add in omero_setup a 'get_ground_truth' function that gets the gray_crops and the labels found with k-means.
 Maybe the gray_crops will be different because we'll be using a different marker to train the CNN on.